|Born||in Los Angeles, California, USA|

 Since his early acting days - gracing screens from not-quite-three - Jon has seen it all: the trials of child celebrity; the social strain; the sex, drugs and rock 'n' roll of the '60s on the Sunset Strip; and battles with near-crippling depression and dyslexia.
 For a while there, Timmy really was stuck down a well.
 But he got out - and these days Jon has a different story to tell.
 He began directing and hosting on-line videos about dogs and cats for a Purina website.
 Jon's career began afresh and has been burgeoning in a variety of surprising directions since.

+A divorced father of two children, Jon is married to documentary writer Laurie Jacobson.
 2008 marks Jon's 50th anniversary in the role of Timmy.
 He is celebrating with the release of his autobiography, Timmy's in the Well and a multi-city tour.
+He has done a few animated voiceovers and made an isolated film appearance in the family film drama Susie's Hope (2013).

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com